 It is housed by the Windward Fund, which is managed by the left-of-center advocacy-philanthropic consultancy Arabella Advisors.
 The Heartland Fund has an advisory committee made up of left-progressive groups including Midwest Environmental Justice Network and Western Organization of Resource Councils.

 The Heartland Fund was formed in 2018 as a donors collaborative consisting of several left-wing organizations.
 It is currently funded and run by several different groups, including Arabella Advisors, a left-leaning nonprofit management firm; the Windward Fund, a left-leaning foundation managed by Arabella and the Heartland Fund’s parent nonprofit; the Wallace Global Fund, a left-progressive foundation founded by former Vice President Henry Wallace; the Franciscan Sisters of Mary, an order of Catholic nuns concerned with the environment; and the George Soros-founded Open Society Foundations.

-The Heartland Fund made nine grants worth $500,000 in 2018 and expects to grant triple that amount in 2019.
+The Heartland Fund made nine grants worth $500,000 in 2018 and expected to triple that amount in 2019.
 These grants went to left-wing environmental and activist groups that are also involved in rural communities.
-Some of the grantees included the Center for Earth, Energy, and Democracy; Iowa Citizens for Community Improvement (which is a member of the Green New Deal Coalition); the Missouri Rural Crisis Center; and the Midwest Environmental Justice Network.
+Some of the grantees included the Center for Earth, Energy, and Democracy; Iowa Citizens for Community Improvement (which is a member of the Green New Deal Coalition); the Missouri Rural Crisis Center; MOVE Coalition; We The People Michigan; Western Native Voice Project; and the Midwest Environmental Justice Network.